-Best augmented-reality apps
+Escape reality with the best augmented reality apps for Android and iOS

 Download now for:

-Google Translate (free)
+Google Translate (Free)

 Google Translate isn’t strictly an AR app, but it does have one AR feature that’s incredibly useful for translating text.
 That particular feature is part of the app’s camera mode.
 Simply snap a photo of the text you don’t understand, and the app will translate the text in your photo in real time.
-When connected to Wi-Fi, the app supports a vast number of languages — 13 of which were added in a recent update — but users can also download a number of language packs if they want to continue using the instant translation feature while offline or without a cellular connection.
-Next time you take a trip to a country with a language you don’t fluently speak, Google Translate could be your best friend and the very thing that will keep you from getting lost in a strange land.
+When connected to Wi-Fi, the app supports a vast number of languages, but users can also download a number of language packs if they want to continue using the instant translation feature while offline or without a cellular connection.
+Next time you take a trip to a country with a language you aren’t fluent in, Google Translate could be your best friend and the only thing that will keep you from getting lost in a strange land.

 Download now for: